 You have written your manuscript and found a publisher too.
 Congratulations!
 Now comes the process of making the manuscript into something that a reader will hold in their hands.
 If you choose a traditional publisher, the editor in charge chooses the book size according to their publication guidelines.
-If you decide to format your book and self-publish it, you will need to understand the various sizes of books available in the market today.
+If you decide to format a book your book and self-publish it, you will need to understand the various sizes of books available in the market today.
 Even if you are approaching a traditional publisher and might not have a say in the book size, it’s good to know all the sizes and their associated genres.

 What are Book Sizes?